szymongalecki/Swarm_Robotics/Writing/Methods.md

 >~~Why use it?~~
 >~~Timed automata~~

 "UPPAAL is an integrated tool environment for modeling, simulation and verification of real-time systems.
 It is appropriate for systems that can be modelled as a collection of non-deterministic processes with finite control structure and real-valued clocks, communicating through channels or shared variables.
-Typical application areas include real-time controllers and communication protocols in particular, those where timing aspects are critical." ( https://uppaal.org/features/ )
+Typical application areas include real-time controllers and communication protocols in particular, those where timing aspects are critical." ~[UPPAAL in a Nutshell](../Papers/UPPAAL%20in%20a%20Nutshell.pdf)

 Swarm of robots fits within description of a system that can be modelled using UPPAAL.
 It is a collection of non-deterministic processes - single robots, that are defined using finite control structure - algorithm that is transformed into finite state machine.
 Swarm has to communicate and it can be achieved using channels or shared variables.
 Finally the emergent behaviour is a result of individual robot behaviour which is influenced by the passing time.

-~~UPPAAL is based on a timed automata, which is a finite state machine extended with a finite set of real-valued clocks progressing with the same speed.
-Clock values can be compared to integers in order to create guards that enable or disable transition between states.
-Clock values can be reset individually, creating possibility to reuse defined guards and control the frequency of operation.
-They constitute to the state of the system in the same way as locations of all automata and variable values.~~

 ### Alpha algorithm
 **SOURCES:**